binkley/wrong-place-wrong-time/homebrewery.md

 it is after midnight, and you continue to the Bloody Fist about a block from the festhall and across Snail Street.
-One-Eyed Jukk&mdash;a popular fence for armor and weapons&mdash;hawks his wares, but even at his “low, low” prices, it is too rich for you.
+One-Eyed Jukk&mdash;a popular fence for armor and weapons&mdash;hawks his wares, but even at his "low, low" prices, it is too rich for you.

 > #### What do you do?

 Later still in the wee hours, and both a little tipsy, you step out onto Snail Street to head back home while pulling up your cloaks against the cold damp.
-A Gnome lad or laddie in rags sits aside the street, eyes you warily, and asks for “a little coin for my poor mother”.
+A Gnome lad or laddie in rags sits aside the street, eyes you warily, and asks for "a little coin for my poor mother".
 As you regard the seeming vagrant, two hooded figures&mdash;one quite tall, one quite short&mdash;rush past you down the street toward the docks; their faces are hidden, but they leave an impression in your mind.
 You spot the shorter one tossing something small and